ncatlab/nlab-content/pages/6/8/6/1/1686/content.md

 Traditionally, as in the example of the total complex of a double complex, spectral sequences are considered in the context of [[model structure on chain complexes|model categories of chain complexes]] in some [[abelian category]] for which [[fibrant replacement]] is given by [[injective resolution]] of [[chain complexes]].
 But more generally there is a notion of [[nonabelian cohomology|nonabelian]]/unstable spectral sequences, called **homotopy spectral sequences**.

-Despite their name, there is nothing specifically "spectral" about spectral sequences, for none of the technical meanings of the word [[spectrum]].
+Despite their name, there is nothing specifically "spectral" about spectral sequences, for none of the technical meanings of the word [[spectrum - disambiguation|spectrum]].
 Together with the concept, this term was introduced by [[Jean Leray]] and has long become standard, but was never really motivated (see p.
 5 of [Chow](#Chow)).

 ## Definition